Brussels, Queen of taste

 Cantillon, an old-fashioned brewery

-A visit to the Cantillon brewery is like travelling back in time to learn about the history of brewing in Brussels, because this is the only brewery in the city to have retained its nineteenth-century machinery and brewing process, which produces one of the most strongly-flavoured multiple-fermentation beers, which you get to sample at the end of the visit!
+A visit to the Cantillon brewery is a journey through the history of Brussels' beer, because this is the only brewery in the city to have retained its nineteenth-century machinery and brewing process.
+This means it produces one of the most flavoursome beers, which you get to sample at the end of the visit!

 Châtelain and St. Boniface on the menu